towercomputers/toweros/docs/src/implementation.md

 ## Tower Tools

-The `tower-tools` package contains all of the tooling necessary to build TowerOS images for both the thin client and for the hosts (a pre-built image for the thin client—containing a pre-built image for hosts---is available on the [GitHub Releases](https://github.com/towercomputers/toweros/releases) page).
+The `toweros` package contains all of the tooling necessary to build TowerOS images for both the thin client and for the hosts (a pre-built image for the thin client—containing a pre-built image for hosts---is available on the [GitHub Releases](https://github.com/towercomputers/toweros/releases) page).

 This package is organized into six primary modules: